ircv3/ircv3-specifications/extensions/rename.md

 ## Introduction

-Currently there is no reasonable way to rename channels.
-All existing methods involve closing down the channel and redirecting it to the a new one.
-This is undesirable as access and ban lists needs to be manually copied.
-It also causes problems for client logging as history is split across multiple files.
+Historically there has been no reasonable way to rename a channel without closing down the channel and redirecting to a new one.
+This isn't ideal since properties such as access and ban lists need to be manually copied to the new channel.
+This also causes problems for client-side logging where history is split across multiple channel names.

-This specification introduces a method of natively renaming channels that does not suffer from these faults.
+This specification introduces a method of natively renaming channels that does not suffer from these drawbacks.

 ## Architecture